-In the last of the 5S lean principles, sustain stands for “continuous improvement”.
+In the last of the 5S lean warehouse aspects, sustain stands for “continuous improvement”.
 This is why I do not prefer to describe lean principles as “steps”.
 Rather, this principle emphasizes that lean is not one and done.
 Implementation is a refining process over time.

 Lean Warehouse Management

 Just like any other process lean warehouse management takes effort and buy-in to be successful.
-To gain success in lean implementation in the warehouse, everyone must be on board.
+To gain success in lean warehousing implementation, everyone must be on board.
 Well defined principles, buy-in, and understanding by all employees is critical.
-Full implementation takes place at every level in the organization including labor and upper management.
+Full implementation takes place at every level in the organization (not just warehouse management) including labor and upper management.
 Each person can examine the 5S principles and continuously look for ways to streamline and remove unnecessary activities.

 Before any implementation, teams should focus on gathering information.
 Encourage team members to look for processes that can be more efficient, and work together to plan solutions.
 Once you have a list of ideas, put a plan in place and document processes for each area.
 Finally, managers should ensure that team members continued awareness of inefficient or useless processes.

 Lean Warehouse Examples

-There are lots of ways in which lean implementation can benefit the operations of a warehouse.
+There are lots of ways in which lean warehousing implementation can benefit the way a warehouse operates.
 Below are just a few examples.

 - Instead of sweeping dust and debris every day, look for and fix it at the source.
 It could be that a small hole open to the outside is causing it, which can be easily rectified.

 - Place frequently used inventory items close to their destination.
 In pick pack and ship activities, a warehouse worker may pull a carton from a specific location and/or pallet in the warehouse 15 times per day.
 That means the time it takes to travel to the carton location, then return to the shipping area is multiplied by 15 each day.
 Therefore, reducing this travel time dramatically improves efficiency.

 - Place heavier or large items closer to loading docks.
 The greater distance required for large or heavy items increases safety concerns and the less efficient moving those materials become.